phpstan/phpstan/website/src/user-guide/discovering-symbols.md

 Global constants used in the analysed code need to be defined in bootstrap files.

-Create a file a that looks like this:
+Create a file that looks like this:

 ```php
 <?php